Latin Grampus griseus

-The Risso’s dolphin is a large, robust dolphin with an adult body length of up to 4 metres and a square, beakless head.
-The dorsal fin is relatively large and can be sickle shaped or tall and straight.
+The Risso’s dolphin is a large, robust dolphin with an adult body length of 4 metres (13ft) and a square head with no beak.
+The dorsal fin is large in comparison to body size and can be sickle shaped or tall and straight.
 Body colour can range from dark grey to almost white, depending on the level of scarring on an individual.

 Group size in Manx waters

 Risso’s dolphins are deep divers and prey on bottom dwelling animals such as squid, cuttlefish and octopus.
 Like other dolphins they locate their prey using echolocation.

 Little is known about the Risso’s dolphin and no worldwide population estimates exist.
 They have been observed in temperate and tropical waters as far north as Greenland and as far south as New Zealand and are found throughout the Mediterranean.
 They usually favour steep shelf edge habitats 400-1000 metres in depth where they prey on bottom dwelling animals including squid and cuttlefish.
 There are only a handful of inshore populations in Europe, of which the Isle of Man has one.
 In Britain, they are spotted around the Western Isles, Wales and down to Cornwall.
 The best studied population of Risso’s dolphins in the world is in the Azores.